mbeale0/Unity3D-CodeMash-Workshop/Labs/lab7.md

 # Improving Our Level - Part One
 These next two labs will go hand in hand, both focusing on improving our level and hopefully making it feel a bit more like our own.
 Across both labs we will cover several different things, some not directly related, but enough that we could bundle it all together.
 I split it across to labs to just make it more manageable.

-I will also give some time after the next lab to let you all customize your levels, so feel free to just follow along right now, then go and explore
+If going at your own pace, feel free to take these next two labs and explore how you want.
+I think all of it is important for games, but sometimes it's just about having fun :)

 ## Materials
 The first thing we will take a look at is one of the most important when it comes to improving our games visual appearance, and this is materials, or really, colors.
 These work very similar to textures which provide much more detailed and custom looks, and are even applied to objects much the same way.
 Since they are similar and we do not have built in textures, we will just stick with materials for now.